Ares1605/ascii-image-converter-wasm/README.md

 ```
 <br>

 > **Note:** GIF conversion is not advised as the function may run infinitely, depending on the GIF.
-More work needs to be done on this to make it more library-compatible.

 For a GIF: